accordproject/techdocs/docs/accordproject-concepts.md

 Try building smart legal contract templates for yourself, either [online](tutorial-latedelivery), using Template Studio, or by [installing Cicero](started-installation).

 Find links to [sample templates](started-resources) and other resources in the rest of this documentation.

+If there were technical words that you were not familiar with, please refer to our [Glossary](ref-glossary) for a more detailed explanation.